Asian & Asian American Studies New Home

 Asian and Asian American Studies at Providence College

-Nearly 60% of the world’s people live in Asia.
+Sixty percent of the world’s population lives in Asia.
 By 2050, Asian economies are expected to account for more than half of global wealth.
 Chinese is the most widely spoken language in the world.
 India is the world’s largest democracy.
 And that’s just the present.
-For centuries, Asian societies have produced a rich and diverse array of literature, art, religion, and philosophy.
-Closer to home, Asian diasporas have become a defining element in the contemporary United States.
+For centuries, Asian societies have produced a rich and diverse array of literature, art, religions, and political ideas and institutions.
+Closer to home, Asian diasporas have profoundly shaped the society, culture, and politics of the United States.
 To put it simply, to understand the 21st century world, you need to understand Asia.
+The minor in Asian & Asian American Studies allows students to explore the complexities of Asia’s past and present and the connections between Asia and their own lives.

 DEGREE PROGRAM